-When the Russians marched Iryna Volynets to 144 Yablunska, she recognized one of the men lined up in the driveway as her old school friend, Andrii Verbovyi.
+When the Russians marched Iryna Volynets to 144 Yablunska, she recognized one of the men lined up in the driveway as her old school friend Andrii Verbovyi.
 He was slumped over on his side in a fetal position, an alarmingly long trail of blood running from his body, she said.

 Shaken, Volynets didn’t immediately notice that her own son, Slava, was also kneeling in the line of doomed men.
 She finally recognized him by his jacket and pants.
 He’d taken a blow to the ribs and was breathing heavily.

 Soldiers began to lead the kneeling men into the office building two at a time, Volynets said.
 She was panicked, desperate to negotiate Slava’s release.
-The Russians brought a young man over to take a close look at Slava.
+The Russians took a young man over to take a close look at Slava.

 “Is it him?” they asked.

 “No, not him,” the young man answered.

 Russians let most of the civilians go that day, first the women, then the men.
 But the volunteers were not released.